 An Ownership culture is a key differentiator between those businesses that are thriving in these virtual times and those that are struggling.
 Furthermore, high trust cultures where managers are modelling the PERFORM behaviours that we are discussing in this Virtual People & Performance Management series have a key skill prevalent in managers.
 The ability to coach rather than direct performance.
 Indeed, coaching creates accountability and ownership which leads to autonomy, motivation and creativity.

 In this week’s episode of Virtual People & Performance Management Lucinda sheds light on Ownership Culture and why it is so imperative now, more than ever.

-- Virtual Management Training Course
+- People Management Essentials Training Course

 - Virtual Management Podcast Short Series Playlist